JimGile/ai-case-study/README.md

 * Focus on refactoring legacy code by generating new code with an emphasis on quality, security, maintainablility, portability, and deployability to address Technology Debt.
     * > "In fact, 86% of companies report being impacted by tech debt, according to a 2023 survey by Foundry.
 Executives surveyed listed the reliance on siloed, legacy systems and processes as the top IT roadblocks.
 Additionally, 43% of those surveyed say that tech debt impedes their ability to innovate.
 Nov 21, 2023". [- apriori.com](https://www.apriori.com/blog/how-to-overcome-technical-debt-and-drive-process-optimization/#:~:text=In%20fact%2C%2086%25%20of%20companies,impedes%20their%20ability%20to%20innovate.)
-    * These companies are running mission critical processes on out dated, legacy codebases that can't be deployed to modern scalable cloud architectures.
+    * These companies are running mission critical processes on out dated, legacy codebases that can't be deployed to modern, scalable cloud architectures.
     * Having comprehensive unit tests with good code coverage is good in and of itself but, more importantly, it is the basis for reliably refactoring and modernizing legacy code.
     * A product that can determine the intent of existing functionality with comprehensive unit tests; generate new, modern, robust, and efficient code based off of that exisitng functionality; and generate new unit tests to ensure that the old and new code have equivelent functionality would be a game changer.